Probate Q&A Series

 Detailed Answer

 When a North Carolina property goes through a foreclosure and the winning bid exceeds the debt and costs, the excess money—known as surplus funds—is paid to the Clerk of Superior Court.
 The Clerk acts as a stakeholder until everyone legally entitled to the funds is identified and proven.
 North Carolina General Statute § 45-21.31 sets the priority for distributing these funds.
-It is highly unlikely, if not impossible, that an heir would receive a portion of the surplus funds from a foreclosure proceeding without proving heirship to the satisfaction of the court for a formal petition.
+It is highly unlikely, if not impossible, that an heir would receive a portion of the surplus funds from a foreclosure proceeding without proving heirship to the satisfaction of the court or establishing authority to receive estate assets through a formal petition.

 Why verification matters

 If the former owner has died, any share payable to that owner must flow through the estate.
 The Clerk must verify the heirs under intestacy or the beneficiaries under a will.
-Until that happens, the Clerk risks paying the wrong person and being personally liable.
+Until that happens, the Clerk risks paying the wrong person.
 Verification typically requires one of three items:

-1. A certified copy of Letters Testamentary or Letters of Administration issued in the decedent’s county of residence (N.C.G.S. § 28A-5-1).
+1. A certified copy of Letters Testamentary or Letters of Administration issued in the decedent’s county of domicile (N.C.G.S. § 28A-5-1).

-2. An Affidavit for Collection of Personal Property for small estates—allowed only if the estate’s personal property (including surplus funds) does not exceed $20,000, or $30,000 if the spouse is sole heir (§ 28A-25-1).
+2. An Affidavit for Collection of Personal Property for small estates—allowed only if the value of the decedent’s personal property, less liens and encumbrances, does not exceed $20,000, or $30,000 if the surviving spouse is entitled to all of the estate (§ 28A-25-1).

 3. A formal Petition for Determination of Surplus Fund Recipients filed in the foreclosure file.
 The Clerk may require live testimony or sworn affidavits from disinterested witnesses.